bnquynhnhu/bnquynhnhu.github.io/_posts/2021-02-02-1A-discover-data-analysis.md

 - Implement the **advanced analytics capabilities into reports and visualizations**
 - Profile, clean, and transform data
 - Is responsible for designing & building scalable & effective data models, manage Power BI assets (reports, dashboards, workspace, and the underlying datasets, etc)
-- Work with Data Engineer and DB Admin
+- Work with Data Engineer and DB Admin.
+- Most of the time, data analyst spend time to prepare and model tasks.
 Note: Data Analyst and Business Analyst could be the single person

 ## Data Engineer